Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  A ComboBox, in its default configuration, allows the user to type in any string they want.
 But when they leave the ComboBox it changes the user's entry back to match an item in the DataSource list.
-Yes, really.
+There's no property to override this behavior.
 So you'll see that the "Leave" event handler for ComboBoxes calls a method named AllowTypedInComboItem() that adds the typed-in string to the data source.

  When you add a ComboBox (this.Controls.Add(ComboBoxXxx)) it may screw up certain properties of the ComboBox because their activation gets deferred until then, so it's important to set SelectIndex, Text, BringToFront/Back, etc. until afterwrd.
 Also, after changing the DataSource you may have to ComboBoxXxx.BindingContext = new BindingContext().
-Safe sequence:
- (1) Instantiate/config ComboBoxXxx, (2) ComboBoxXxx.DataSource = Xxx,
- (3) ComboBoxXxx.BindingContext = new BindingContext(),
- (4) XxxForm.Controls.Add(ComboBoxXxx), (5) ComboBoxXxx.(eventHandlers),
- (6) ComboBoxXxx.SelectedIndex/SendToBack/BringToFront/Text=Xxx
 You may also need to Suspend/Resume Layout() or even PerformLayout().